Training for a cycling holiday in the mountains…sounds daunting, right?

 A: It may not feel like it at the time but a strong headwind can be used to our advantage.
 Choose the flatter route and set out into the wind.
 Riding into wind like this will not only prepare you for the physical toil of a sustained climb – the slower cadence, the increased resistance etc, but it will help hone a resilient mindset, which will be invaluable when the road pitches up and you’re already tired.
 Try to lessen your frontal area by hunkering down over the bars, keep your elbows in and keep your upper body still, moving only your legs.

-Q: But what if I’m tired?
+Q: And what if I’m tired?

 A: The body cannot recover, repair and improve if it’s not allowed to rest, and any effective training plan must include an element of rest.
 The chances are that a steady ride to and from work five time per week alone will be enough to get you into good shape, even without the 20 minute intervals and hill repeats, so factor this in and revert to one of the flatter and more-direct route options a couple of times per week.
 It’s important to listen to your body and be prepared to scale things back if you’re struggling to stay awake at your desk, for instance!